 9. Unite two small rooms with color

-If you’ve got a long narrow room that’s divided in two – like a living room one end and a dining room the other – it might be worth picking a couple of your favorite colors and using them as key tones to coordinate the one space.
+If you’ve got a long, narrow space that’s divided in two – perhaps a living room one end and a dining room the other – it might be worth picking a couple of your favorite colors and using them as key tones to coordinate the one space.

 If there’s one thing that’s going to create the illusion of more space, it’s decluttering – it can actually make a room feel wider in seconds.
 Make sure you keep your room tidy and organised by removing toys, plants, knickknacks and other unnecessary items, and your space will instantly feel bigger and more pleasant to be in.

 With accessories and essentials neatly arranged and out of sight, the space will soon feel orderly and open – a room that's crammed full of stuff feels disorderly, busy and small.